fisyak/root/gui/cefdisplay/doc/index.md

-\defgroup cefwebdisplay CEF Web Display
+\defgroup cefwebdisplay Web display with CEF
-\ingroup webdisplay
+\ingroup webgui
 \brief Classes for web display using the Chromium Embedded Framework (CEF)

 See the \ref cefpage